Developer-DAO/pixel-avatars/FULL_LOCAL_SETUP.md

 ### Setup web server

 Follow instructions in [web-server/README.md](./web-server/README.md), specifically the `Creating a keypair` section, then the `Start the Webserver` section.
-(The earlier pieces are for running the web server against )
+(The earlier pieces are for running the web server against a contract running on a non-local blockchain)

 ### Setup Contract on Polygon Mumbai Testnet